 - Check your connections on the coax cable

 - Make sure none of the wires are frayed and make sure the shield is not touching the center conductor

+There are many types of subwoofer connection cables offering different benefits.
 Using coax for subwoofer cables is a good idea over long runs.
 When there is a good distance between your AV receiver or amplifier and your sub, coaxial cables will work well because they are normally shielded better than other types of cables.